initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Experiments and Results

-The higher values of $AC$ suggest better clustering results.
-The maximum value of AC can be $1$.
-For a KMCMD algorithm with different initial partitions, a high value of $\overline{AC}$ is desired.
-The low value of $SD$ suggested the robustness of the algorithm for different initial partitions.
+The higher values of performance measures ($AC$, $RI$ and $ARI$) suggest better clustering results.
+The maximum possible value for these performance measures is $1$ that represents that the data clustering and data classes are exactly the same.
+Similarly, for the KMCMD algorithm with random initial partitions, high values of ($\overline{AC}$, $\overline{RI}$ and $\overline{ARI}$) are desired. $SD$ represents the inconsistency of clustering results with a different initialization in each run of the KMCMD algorithm.
+The low values of $SD$ ($SD_{AC}$, $SD_{RI}$ and $SD_{ARI}$) point to the robustness of the algorithm for different initial partitions.

-We carried out the two kinds of studies.
-First, we compared the proposed \textit{initKmix} algorithm against the random initial partition method.
-A KMCMD algorithm \cite{AmirLipika2007} was run 50 times with random initial partition method and $\overline{AC}$ and $SD$ results were computed.
-We ran \textit{initKmix} algorithm only once for a dataset to get initial partition, a KMCMD clgorithm is applied with this initial partition to get the clustering result.
-As it gives same results every time, the $SD$ of clustering results with the proposed \textit{initKmix} method was $0$ for all the datasets.
+We carried out the two types of experiments.
+First, we compared the \textit{initKmix} algorithm against the random initial partition method.
+The KMCMD algorithm \citep{AmirLipika2007} was run 50 times with a random initial partition method and average clustering performances are presented.
+We ran the \textit{initKmix} algorithm just once for a dataset to obtain the initial partition, and then the KMCMD algorithm \citep{AmirLipika2007} was applied with this initial partition to yield the clustering result.
+As this approach yields identical results every time, the $SD$ of clustering results for the \textit{initKmix} algorithm is $0$ for any dataset.

-Second, the proposed clustering approach was also compared with the other clustering algorithms.
-Results for the other clustering algorithms were taken from the published papers.
-We first present the results of categorical datasets then the results of mixed datasets are presented.
+Second, the KMCMD algorithm \citep{AmirLipika2007} with \textit{initKmix} algorithm was also compared with other clustering algorithms using $AC$ performance measure.
+Results for these clustering algorithms were taken from the published papers.
+Majority of papers on mixed data clustering methods use similar datasets and performance measure ($AC$).
+Therefore, we also use those frequently used datasets and the performance measure to facilitate comparison of various clustering algorithms with the KMCMD algorithm with the \textit{initKmix} algorithm.

+Now, we show the results on a mixed simulated dataset, followed by results on pure categorical and mixed datasets.